youyanggu/covid19_projections/about.md

 _Note_: While we attempt to predict the _official_ death total, the true death total may be higher due underreporting at various levels.

+## Assumptions

+Similar to other models, our model assumes full social distancing through June 2020.
+If social distancing is relaxed prior to June, the true number of infections and deaths may increase.

 ## Model evaluation

 While other models have predicted 100-250k+ deaths as late as early April, we have consistently projected under 60k deaths in the US since we launched our first projections on Apr 1.